YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 1	218457	0.393112
 ```

-To control the color of points, add a **color** column to divide the data into different groups.
+To control the color of points, add a **color** column to categorize the data into different groups.
 Then different colors will be assigned to different groups of data.
 In this case, column names are **compulsory**.
+The name of the first three columns can be any appropriate variable names in R and the order of the first three columns must be fixed as the simplest situation.
+The name of the **color** column must be 'color'.

 ```